isomerpages/moe-ssrc/_initiatives/SSHR Thematic Grant/About the SSHR–TG.md

 <h3><strong>Social Science &amp; Humanities Research Thematic Grant</strong></h3>
 <p>The<strong> Social Science &amp; Humanities Research Thematic Grant</strong> (SSHR-TG)
-is the first major initiative launched in 2016 by the Social Science Research Council (SSRC) aimed at boosting social science and humanities research in areas of strategic relevance to Singapore and Asia.</p>
+is the first major initiative launched in 2016 by the Social Science Research Council (SSRC), aimed at boosting social science and humanities research in areas of strategic relevance to Singapore and Asia.</p>
 <p>Interested applicants are encouraged to read through the following sections
 which cover the application process, funding, eligibility and evaluation